luna404/HeRAMS-UserManual/UserGuide_en.md

 	<summary><b><i>Page 7:</b> Basic Amenities</i>
 	</summary>

-The Basic Amenities page presents a series of donut charts displaying information of core areas such as:
+The **Basic Amenities** page presents a series of doughnut  charts displaying information of core areas such as:
 - The principle source of water and power
 - Ther percentage of MoDS with sufficient water and power supplies